 Introduction

-As MT initiative (MTI) ideas are being collected and progress through the stage gate approval process, their potential impacts on RA market program(s) and C&S implementation should be carefully considered.
+As MTI ideas are being collected and progress through the stage gate approval process, their potential impacts on RA market program(s) and C&S implementation should be carefully considered.
 The MTWG suggests applying the framework described in this section to identify overlaps, find opportunities for collaboration, and where necessary, help resolve conflicts between MTIs and RAcq and/or C&S program(s).

-The MT-PA, and any impacted PA(s), third-party implementer(s) of RAcq programs (3PI), and C&S teams each have a role in charting a course that enhances the efficiency outcomes (potentially including savings as well as equity, grid support and other objectives) of the proposed MTI as well as of RAcq and C&S programs.
+The MTA, and any impacted PA(s), third-party implementer(s) of RAcq programs (3PI), and C&S teams each have a role in charting a course that enhances the efficiency outcomes (potentially including savings as well as equity, grid support, and other objectives) of the proposed MTI as well as of RAcq and C&S programs.
 Each may also have a role in eliminating or minimizing and mitigating any conflict between the MTI and RAcq/C&S programs.
 The MTWG recommends that these parties are provided every opportunity to work collaboratively toward these objectives.
-While the CPUC is the ultimate arbiter in the event of conflict between an MTI and RAcq/C&S program(s), customers and California’s policy objectives for the energy system will be best served if the MT-PA, PA, 3PIs and C&S teams can optimize outcomes amongst themselves.
+While the CPUC is the ultimate arbiter in the event of conflict between an MTI and RAcq/C&S program(s), customers and California’s policy objectives for the energy system will be best served if the MTA, PA, 3PIs and C&S teams can optimize outcomes amongst themselves.

 Overview